 Whether you read Vergil’s Aeneid or the story of Romulus in Livy, it quickly becomes clear that Rome imagined its origins as a mixture of different peoples and traditions – Latins, Sabines, Etruscans, and others.
 Therefore, Centristi spelunk into Etruscan tombs, study strategically-planted Roman colonies, marvel at monumental shrines, and witness Italic influence on Roman art and architecture.

 Each year the Professor-in-Charge designs a special multi-day excursion to another stunning part of the Roman empire, which grants Centristi a richer sense of Rome’s place in the Mediterranean.
-Destinations include Sicily, Northern Italy, and soon Provence!
+Previous destinations have included Sicily, Northern Italy, and Southern France.

 Whatever the itinerary, venturing beyond the caput mundi offers the chance to learn about Rome’s interactions with the Mediterranean’s other peoples, to consider Roman exploitation of its territory, and to offer a point of comparison between ancient cultures.

-Provence!
-In 2022-2023, the special long trip will explore Romano-Gallic relations in Southern France.
+Sicily!
+In 2023-2024, the special long trip will explore this Mediterranean crossroads, where Phoenician, Greek, Roman, and so many other civilizations interacted.
 Check out the video for more.

 Where else does the Centro roam?
 See the video for more.